Wednesday, July 17, 2019

 We also learn that God is not a respecter of persons.
 He punishes the low and the mighty alike.
 Despite Moses' towering prophetic stature, he was not immune to God's chastisement.
 The dereliction of his covenant obligations earned him God's wrath.

-Elsewhere in Scripture, Moses' sister Miriam who was a prophetess in her own right was chastised by God after she crossed the red line and questioned Moses' prophetic authority while confronting hm over a domestic dispute that pitted Moses and his two siblings (Numbers 12).
+Elsewhere in Scripture, we learn that Moses' sister Miriam, who was a prophetess in her own right, was chastised by God after she crossed the red line and questioned Moses' prophetic authority while confronting him over a domestic dispute that pitted Moses against his two siblings (Numbers 12).
 Miriam suffered leprosy and was isolated from the wilderness camp for seven days.
 She should have known better.
-Aaron expressed remorse for his transgression and God spared him.
+Aaron apparently expressed remorse for his transgression and God graciously spared him.

 In another incident, Nadab and Abihu, the two sons of Aaron were instantly consumed by God's wrath after they dishonored the LORD while burning incense.
+Both instantly died under God's judgment.
 God commanded Aaron not to mourn their deaths (Leviticus 10:1-7).

 We serve a righteous and holy God whose ways are above our ways.
-Only the blood of Jesus Christ justifies in His divine presence and shields us from His wrath.
+Only the blood of Jesus Christ justifies in His divine presence and shields us from His holy and righteous wrath.

 We should therefore discern God's mind through the holy Scriptures and by the illumination of the Holy Spirit who dwells in us.
-We should act with diligence as we serve God, knowing that we are His vessels.
+We should act with diligence as we serve God, knowing that we are His vessels that serve Him at His divine pleasure and for His glory.

 Shalom